redis/docs/content/operate/rc/subscriptions/view-essentials-subscription/essentials-plan-details.md

 1. <a name="table-note-1-legacy" style="display: block; height: 80px; margin-top: -80px;"></a> Database size includes replication.
 See [High availability cost impact]({{< relref "/operate/rc/databases/configuration/high-availability#dataset-size" >}}) for more information.

-2. <a name="table-note-2-legacy" style="display: block; height: 80px; margin-top: -80px;"></a> The monthly total network bandwidth limit applies over all databases in the plan.
+2. <a name="table-note-2-legacy" style="display: block; height: 80px; margin-top: -80px;"></a> The monthly total network bandwidth limit applies to the entire plan.
+All databases in the plan share the allocated bandwidth limit.

 2. <a name="table-note-2-legacy" style="display: block; height: 80px; margin-top: -80px;"></a> Assumes request size of 1 KiB.
 Maximums are capped by actual MB/s reached.
 To find the MB/s limit, divide the Maximum throughput by 1024.